JessicaML/nycda-ajax-exam/README.md

 1. Jade
 - 1a.
 What is Jade?

+(Pug) is a templating language used to render html.

 - 1b.
 Why should we use Jade?

+In order to write DRY code (e.g. content that remains the same across many pages of a website or app - the nav bar, side bar, styling etc. should be edited it 1 file. )

 2. Explain the difference between 'server side' JavaScript and 'client side' JavaScript.

+Client side refers to the front end, user interactions etc. (JQuery event handlers) and server side refers to backend side, http requests.

 3. Given this example `index.jade` file: